 Note: Once automatic acceptance is set up, normal users lose the privilege to directly save translations or accept suggestions.
-This can be overridden with the Can override suggestion state privilege (see Access control).
+This can be overridden with the Edit string when suggestions are enforced privilege (see Access control).

 You can combine these with Access control into one of the following setups: